-Redemption payments will be made in the reference currency of the relevant Class and the Depositary will issue payment instructions therefore to its correspondent bank for payment no later than three Business Days after calculation of the net asset value used to determine such payment (unless otherwise provided for in the terms of each Sub-Fund in Section 2 "Sub-Fund Appendix").
+Unless otherwise specified in the "Sub-Funds Appendix" for any Sub-Fund, redemption payments will be made in the reference currency of the relevant Class and the Depositary will issue payment instructions therefore to its correspondent bank for payment no later than three Business Days after calculation of the net asset value used to determine such payment (unless otherwise provided for in the terms of each Sub-Fund in Section 2 "Sub-Fund Appendix").
 The Fund reserves the right to extend the period of payment of redemption proceeds, such extension being as short as possible taking into account the Shareholders' interest, as shall be necessary to repatriate proceeds of the sale of investments in the event of impediments due to exchange control regulations or similar constraints in the markets in which a substantial part of the assets of a Sub-Fund are invested or in exceptional circumstances where the liquidity of a Sub-Fund is not sufficient to meet the redemption requests.

 If, as a result of a redemption, the value of a Shareholder's holding would become less than the relevant minimum subscription amount, that Shareholder may be deemed (if the Investment Manager so decides) to have requested redemption of all of his Shares.
+The Fund will give one month's prior written notice to such Shareholders to allow them to purchase sufficient additional Shares to avoid such redemption.

 Shareholders are required to notify the Fund, the Management Company, the Administrator or the relevant Sales Agent immediately in the event that they become US Persons or hold Shares for the account or benefit of US Persons or otherwise hold Shares in breach of any law or regulation or otherwise in circumstances having, or which may have, adverse regulatory, tax or fiscal consequences for the Fund or the Shareholders or otherwise be detrimental to the interests of the Fund.
-If the Management Company becomes aware that a Shareholder (a) is a US Person or is holding Shares for the account or benefit of a US Person, (b) is holding Shares in breach of any law or regulation or otherwise, in either case in circumstances having, or which may have, adverse regulatory, tax or fiscal consequences for the Fund or the Shareholders or otherwise be detrimental to the interests of the Fund, or for ERISA matters described under subsection "ERISA and Other Employee Benefit Plan Considerations" of section 3.2 "This Prospectus", the Management Company may, unless otherwise agreed, compulsorily redeem the Shares in accordance with the provisions of the Articles of Incorporation.
+If the Management Company becomes aware that a Shareholder (a) is a US Person or is holding Shares for the account or benefit of a US Person, (b) is holding Shares in breach of any law or regulation or otherwise, in either case in circumstances having, or which may have, adverse regulatory, tax or fiscal consequences for the Fund or the Shareholders or otherwise be detrimental to the interests of the Fund, or for ERISA matters described under sub-section "ERISA and Other Employee Benefit Plan Considerations" of section 3.2 "This Prospectus", the Management Company may, unless otherwise agreed, compulsorily redeem the Shares in accordance with the provisions of the Articles of Incorporation.
 Except as otherwise described within a Sub-Fund Appendix, the Fund intends to exercise its power to compulsory redeem a Shareholder (in whole or in part) from the relevant Sub-Fund if it becomes necessary to ensure that Benefit Plan Investors hold less than 25% (or such other threshold that the Board deems appropriate) of the total value of each Share Class in the relevant Sub-Fund.